Fish Aeromonas & Vibrio Disease |

-A recent university study dealing with Trout found that removing stressors and improving oxygen levels often cleared eye infections without medication (although sometimes direct medication applications such as Silver Nitrate or Potassium Permanganate and hospital tank treatment with Erythromycin or a Kanamycin/Nitrofurazone is necessary).
+A recent university study dealing with Trout found that removing stressors (including oxidative stress) and improving oxygen levels often cleared eye infections without medication.Although sometimes direct medication applications such as Silver Nitrate/Potassium Dichromate (AAP Eye Fungex) (1st choice), Merbromin (AAP Wound Control) (2nd choice), OR Potassium Permanganate (3rd choice) and hospital tank treatment with Erythromycin (AAP Myacin) OR Doxycylcine is necessary.
+Please note that most fish meds with Erythromycin are sulfates (such as by API or Maracyn) which are not as broad spectrum or effective.
+AAP Myacin is vastly superior Erythromycin Phosphate and should be used.

 Even though Pop-Eye is a symptom of more than one possible cause (such as Aeromonas), one thing that is common to this malady is fluid build up behind the eye.

-So improving osmotic function (as in Dropsy) with correct mineralization is important, as well medicated baths or dips are often useful in curing/treating this condition.
+So improving osmotic function (as in Dropsy) with correct mineralization is important (as noted later in the prevention section), as well medicated baths, swabs, or dips are often useful in curing/treating this condition.
 I often find a dip to work better than a bath for a severe stubborn case of Pop-Eye where the causes have been eliminated, yet the fluid remains.

 Aeromonas can also be a factor in swim bladder or intestinal problems, especially when food is allowed to decompose on the bottom of the aquarium where fish (especially goldfish) may come along and consume it; also soaking dry foods in water prior to feeding cuts down on intestinal Aeromonas infections (as does healthy water parameters).